-Thank you for visiting the Academy of Psychosomatic Medicine website.
-The Academy is the chief professional organization for psychosomatic medicine (PM), also known as consultation-liaison (C-L) psychiatry.
+The Academy of Consultation-Liaison Psychiatry is the chief professional organization for consultation-liaison (C-L) psychiatry.
 The website has some resources which may be of interest to you.

 But first, if you are a medical student deciding what type of residency is next for you, watch this short video about a third-year med student deciding that very thing.
-The video shows that choosing a psychiatry residency opens the door to a fellowship and career in the realm of psychosomatic medicine, working with the medical team in treating behavioral conditions in patients with medical/surgical problems.
+The video shows that choosing a psychiatry residency opens the door to a fellowship and career in the realm of consultation-liaison psychiatry, working with the medical team in treating behavioral conditions in patients with medical/surgical problems.

-Psychosomatic medicine was recognized as a subspecialty by the American Board of Medical Specialties in 2004.
-Board certification in PM requires completion of a one-year accredited fellowship in the field, and passing a written exam in the field.
-For an overview of the process and the practice of PM, see “Why Consider Fellowship Training in Psychosomatic Medicine?”
-[PDF]
+Consultation-liaison psychiatry (formerly psychosomatic medicine) was recognized as a subspecialty by the American Board of Medical Specialties in 2004.
+Board certification in C-L Psychiatry requires completion of a one-year accredited fellowship in the field, and passing a written exam in the field.
+For an overview of the process and the practice of C-L Psychiatry, see “Why Consider Fellowship Training in Consultation-Liaison Psychiatry?”

-Fellowship programs in PM are listed on our website in the Directory of U.S. NRMP Match-Participating PM Fellowship Programs.
+Fellowship programs in C-L Psychiatry are listed on our website in the Directory of U.S. NRMP Match-Participating C-L Psychiatry Fellowship Programs.
 There are many programs in all areas of the country, with a variety of different approaches to training.
-If you are interested in PM, you will have no trouble finding a suitable program.
+If you are interested in C-L Psychiatry, you will have no trouble finding a suitable program.
 Most applications are submitted in August through October and this is the time that you will have the most choice.
 Even if you apply later in the year, many programs will still have openings.

-Guidelines for education in PM during residency training in general psychiatry have been developed by our Resident Education Subcommittee.
-These guidelines are reflected in a set of 13 lectures (Powerpoint presentations) covering core topics in PM.
+Guidelines for education in C-L Psychiatry during residency training in general psychiatry have been developed by our Resident Education Subcommittee.
+These guidelines are reflected in a set of 13 lectures (Powerpoint presentations) covering core topics in C-L Psychiatry (formerly PM).
 Viewing the full content of the lectures requires membership in the Academy, but a 13-page PDF preview is available without login.

 We invite you to join the Academy.
 Membership includes a print subscription to the Academy’s journal, Psychosomatics, as well as online access to this journal and two related Elsevier journals, General Hospital Psychiatry and Journal of Psychosomatic Research.
 Membership also entitles you to reduced registration at the annual meeting, participation in Academy special interest groups and committees, and other benefits as noted in Membership Advantages.
 The annual membership fee for residents is $55.
 To join, see How to Join.